Library Advisory Committee

 - Johanna Bjork, Library Director

-- Charles A. Addo-Quaye, Liberal Arts - Collaborates/represents the Library within the internal campus, this includes Divisions and Departments, focus on standards of Northwest Commission on Colleges and Universities.
+- Dr. Emily Carstens Namie, Social Sciences Division, Assistant Professor - Collaborates and represents the library within the internal campus, which includes divisions and departments, focusing on standards of the Northwest Commission on Colleges and Universities.

-- Jennifer D. Gardner, Professional Studies - Collaborates/represents the Library with the external campus, including expectations of external accrediting bodies.
+- Dr. Heather Welsh-Griffin, Professional Studies - Collaborates and represents the library with the external campus, including expectations of external accrediting bodies.

 Statement of Purpose

 The Library Advisory Committee serves as the primary faculty, student, and staff advisory body to the Director of the Library.
 Its primary roles in representing campus faculty, students, and staff include:

 - Meet the guidelines and requirements established by the Northwest Commission on Colleges and Universities (Standard 2.E).

 - Advise on funding needs necessary to efficiently provide the quality of services and types of materials needed by the college community.